 Ultra-Met is a premium grade, permanently-bonded chromium carbide overlay plate made for the most severe abrasive wear environments.
 Ultra-Met is a composite material of ultra-hard, chromium carbide crystals micro-embedded in a resilient alloy matrix.
 Ultra-Met’s extreme hardness, toughness and heat resistance has been industry proven to outlast almost all other materials.

 All Ultra-Met Overlay grades are produced to rigid specifications in our North American facility under strict process controls.
-The submerged arc welding process produces a permanently bonded, resilient overlay that will not chip or spall.
+The submerged arc welding process produces a permanently bonded, resilient overlay that resists to chipping or spalling.
 The result is a surface possessing an excellent combination of high resistance to erosion, severe abrasion and moderate impact strength.
 Our proprietary chemistry yields a superior overlay plate.
-Ultra-Met has exhibited wear resistance; up to 20 times that of mild steel.
+Ultra-Met has exhibited wear resistance up to 20 times that of mild steel.

 |Abrasion||32 - 36%||4.5 - 6.0%||0.2%*||1.5%*|

 |MAN-CRO 450F||G - VG||G||G||M - F||F - G||G - VG|

 S: Superior, E: Excellent, VG: Very Good, G: Good, F: Fair, M: Marginal